 This place has very limited seats but it is cozy and accessible, and the service is fast with friendly staff.

 For that, they became part of the Esquire Philippines’ list of Best Restaurant in the PH of 2022 and was featured by numerous food blogger not only the Baguio locals but visitors from the different provinces in the Philippines, as well.

-A visit to Yes Pho reminded me of my visit to Vietnam, which is why I confidently recommend their Pomelo Salad and Seafood Pho.
+A visit to Yes Pho reminded me of my visit to Vietnam, which is why I confidently recommend Pomelo Salad and Seafood Pho.

 It is located at S. Building, Upper Session Road ext., Engineers’ Hill.

 Fortunately, not only living and studying at Pines International Academy can give you a gastronomical experience of being at home, but also, being here in the Philippines, where people are friendly and innovative, can make your taste buds feel like you belong.
-Indeed, affection gives beauty to the uniqueness every culture holds and their willingness to connect with each other through food creativity.
+Indeed, affection gives beauty to the uniqueness every culture holds and their willingness to connect through food creativity.